 - B62.
-The Applicant must ensure that the development does not cause any direct or indirect impact on any identified heritage items located outside the approved disturbance area, beyond those predicted in the document/s listed in condition A2(c). - B63.
+The Applicant must ensure that the development does not cause any direct or indirect impact on any identified heritage items located outside the approved disturbance area, beyond those predicted in the document/s listed in condition PART A(c). - Note: Identified Aboriginal cultural heritage sites are shown in the figures in Appendix 4. - B63.
 If suspected human remains are discovered on the site, then all work surrounding the area must cease, and the area must be secured.
 The Applicant must immediately notify NSW Police Force and Heritage NSW, and work must not recommence in the area until authorised by NSW Police Force and Heritage NSW. - B64.
-The Applicant must ensure that all known Aboriginal objects or Aboriginal places on the site and within any offset areas are properly recorded, and those records are kept up to date, in the Aboriginal Heritage Information Management System (AHIMS) Register.
+The Applicant must ensure that all known Aboriginal objects or Aboriginal places on the site and within any offset areas are properly recorded in consultation with the Orange Local Aboriginal Land Council and Registered Aboriginal Parties (RAPs), and those records are kept up to date, in the Aboriginal Heritage Information Management System (AHIMS) Register.